-The bill requires the clerk of courts to deposit all application fees collected pursuant to the above-described provisions with the county treasurer.
+The bill requires the clerk of court to forward all application fees collected pursuant to the above-described provisions to the county treasurer for deposit in the county treasury.
 The county must retain 80% of the application fees to offset the costs of providing legal representation to indigent persons.
 Each month, the county auditor must remit 20% of the application fees to the State Public Defender, who must deposit the remitted fees into the state treasury to the credit of the Client Payment Fund.
 The State Public Defender may use that money in accordance with the law creating the Fund.

-The bill requires the clerk of courts of each county, on or before the first day of March of each year, to provide the State Public Defender and the State Auditor a report including all of the following:
+The bill requires each clerk of court, on or before the first day of March of each year, to provide the State Public Defender and the State Auditor a report including all of the following:

-- (1) The number of persons who requested or were provided a state public defender, county or joint county public defender, or other counsel appointed by the court; - (2) The number of persons for whom the court waived the application fee; - (3) The dollar value of the assessed application fees in the previous year; - (4) The amount of assessed application fees collected in the previous year; - (5) The balance of unpaid assessed application fees at the open and close of the previous year.
+(1) The number of persons who requested or were provided a state public defender, county or joint county public defender, or other counsel appointed by the court;

+- (2) The number of persons for whom the court waived the application fee; - (3) The dollar value of the assessed application fees in the previous year; - (4) The amount of assessed application fees collected in the previous year; - (5) The balance of unpaid assessed application fees at the open and close of the previous year.